PINTO 7 DIVISION RULES

 Up to 10 defensive players are allowed on the field if both coaches agree to playing 10 prior to the game.
 If the game is played with 10 defensive players, 4 players must remain in the outfield at all times (e.g., Left Field, Left Center Field, Right Center Field, and Right Field).
 If the game is played with nine defensive players, three players must remain in the outfield at all times.

-Defensive players fielding the pitching position must be positioned on either side of the machine with one foot in the dirt area of the pitcher’s mound until the ball is batted.
+Defensive players fielding the pitching position must be positioned on either side of the coach with one foot in the dirt area of the pitcher’s mound until the ball is batted.

 A batted ball becomes dead when the ball is returned to the pitcher who is occupying a spot in close proximity to the pitcher’s mound and asks for time.
 Base runners will be allowed to advance to the base they are in route to once the pitcher occupies the ball and is granted time by the umpire.
 Pitchers and/or other defensive players can elect to make a play on a runner at any time; however, base runners are permitted to run the bases until they are put out by a play at a base or the pitcher is in possession of the ball in close proximity to the pitcher’s mound and asks for time.
 The umpire, at his or her discretion, can stop play whenever they deem there is no further play to be made.